Douglas Adams's Starship Titanic: A Novel: Releases

 An audiobook was released in November 1997.

 Trudi Miller Rosenblum of Billboard praised the audiobook's execution as "hilarious" and added that "there are plenty of wacky details and funny one-liners".

 In 2007, it was re-released as an e-book.
+A new edition was published in the UK in 2023 by Pan Macmillan.

 Adaptation

 In December 2021, BBC Radio 4 broadcast a radio dramatisation, Starship Titanic, featuring Michael Palin and Simon Jones, who originally played Arthur Dent.
 It was adapted by Ian Billings and directed by Dirk Maggs, who also directed the last four series of The Hitchhiker's Guide to the Galaxy radio series.